johanberntsson/PunyInform/README.md

 We are trying to make it easy for authors used to writing in Inform 6 to start using PunyInform.
 There is a manual describing the differences.

-Games using PunyInform can be compiled to z3, z4, z5 and z8 format.
+Games using PunyInform can be compiled to z3, z4, z5, z6 and z8 format.
 Compared to the Inform 6 library, this means we lack support for Glulx, but we have support for z3 and z4 (which the Inform 6 library lacks).
+There is also an extension available for basic z6 screen model and graphics support..

 To compile games using PunyInform, we recommend the official Inform 6 compiler maintained by David Kinder, at